-The WBMT held its third Workshop and Scientific Symposium November, 2014, in Cape Town, South Africa, in collaboration with the WHO and a local, South African planning committee.
+The WBMT held its third Workshop and Scientific Symposium in November, 2014, in Cape Town, South Africa, in collaboration with the WHO, the African Society of Blood Transfusion and a local, South African planning committee.
 With the largest audience yet, attendees represented 34 countries, 20 of which were African.
 More than 200 individuals registered for the Workshop, and providing primarily positive responses and sound suggestions for improvements to future Workshop programs.